1. Name, constitution, membership and finances

 2.2 If presented with a written request signed by half of the members of the Committee, the chair must call a meeting of the Committee to take place no later than 5 working days following the day on which that written request is received.

-2.4 Any member of the Branch who is a member of the National Executive Committee of UCU but who is not otherwise an elected member of the Executive Committee shall be eligible to attend the Committee on an ex-officio non-voting basis.
+2.4 Any member of the Branch who is a member of the National Executive Committee of UCU but who is not otherwise an elected member of the Executive Committee shall a member of the Branch Committee.

 2.5 The Executive Committee is the only body empowered to oversee negotiations with the institution, and may elect negotiators to this end.
 Negotiators may be supported by the relevant Regional Official, under circumstances determined by the General Secretary in consultation with the branch.

 2.6 The Branch will have the following elected officer roles:

 6 assistant secretaries to take on the following roles: recruitment, membership, environment, communication, anti-casualisation, special interests.

 2.7 These positions will be declared elected annually in the order set out above at the annual general meeting from members of the Branch in accordance with Rule 3.
 A description of the functions of these Officer roles is set out at Appendix 5.
 Specific Assistant Secretary roles will be allocated by the Executive Committee at the first meeting following the announcement of the results of the election.
 A single role may be shared between 2 members if they so agree.